WFxRayZ/About-me/README.md

 # About-Me
 🍕 I'm currently studying Diploma in IT (Information Technology).

-🍕 THIS IS AN ACCOUNT FOR UPLOADING MY GROUP PROJECTS FORM SCHOOL OR OTHER PERSONAL INTERESTING PROJECTS.
+🍕 THIS IS AN ACCOUNT FOR UPLOADING MY GROUP PROJECTS FROM SCHOOL OR OTHER PERSONAL INTERESTING PROJECTS.

 🍕 I'm a student who are enthusiastic about pursuing Computer Science with a specialization in Cybersecurity.